 Moderators understand that the various stampboards.com forums have slightly different tones.
 What's acceptable in one forum may be considered out of line on another.

-The Moderator Team themselves suggested, and fine tuned, and amended and updated these "RULES" - so that all members know exactly how we work here, and what is expected of members.
+The Moderator Team themselves suggested, and fine tune, and amended and updated these "RULES" - so that all members know exactly how we work here, and what is expected of members.

 Before starting a thread, use the powerful "SEARCH" features to see if there's a recent thread on your topic.
 Many of the same questions come up repeatedly on stampboards.com.
 The 'search' tab is located in the navigation menu near the top right of each Forum page.
 We ALSO have a paid, site specific Google search box at base of EVERY page.
 So you have TWO separate and very different search functions.
 Keeping information on the same topic confined to as few threads as possible helps members quickly find the information they need.
 If you find a thread 2 months old on the topic you want info on, simply add to that one, and the discussion stays in one place - and grows.
 Do NOT start a new thread.
 More info here - https://tinyurl.com/SearchSB

 Be sure you are in the correct Forum to start your new 'thread', and just click the "NEW TOPIC" button after reading Rule 10 carefully.
-We like to see IMAGE(S) in each new thread - there are few exceptions allowed to that rule.
+We insist on seeing IMAGE(S) in each new thread - there are few exceptions allowed to that rule.
 See Rule 21 on how to do that.

-approve or endorse or allow a new thread linking to an outside site, or a link to photos outside this site in any post #1.
+We do NOT approve or endorse or allow a new thread linking to an outside site, or a link to photos outside this site in any post #1.
 You link will generally be disabled by Moderators unless to a well known domain.
-Less tech savvy members might be curious, go and click, and their computer easily gets infected with a virus, Trojan, malware, adware - or worse.
+Less tech savvy members might be curious, go and click, and their computer easily gets infected with a virus, Trojan, malware, ransomware, adware - or worse.
 Those are VERY serious global issue these days.

 Don't post the same thread more than once in different Forums.
 Our members read many forums, and weeding through the same message in multiple forums can be frustrating.
 Duplicate threads may be deleted, combined or locked by moderators, and those doing it will be disciplined.